About Us

 At NAOJ Mitaka Campus there are exhibition rooms open to the public to display the latest research and preserved observational instruments.
 Group tours are also offered.

-4D2U Dome Theater Screenings (currently Japanese only)
+4D2U Dome Theater Screenings (Japanese only)

 We conduct screenings at the “4D2U Dome Theater,” where all-sky images envisioning the structure and evolution of the Universe based on the latest observational data and theoretical research results are projected on the dome screen.